3.21 Provisions and contingencies

 3.26 Derivative financial instruments

 The Company enters into a variety of derivative financial instruments to manage its exposure to interest rate and foreign exchange rate risks, including foreign exchange forward contracts, interest rate swaps and cross currency swaps.
-Further details of derivative financial instruments are disclosed in note 46.
+Further details of derivative financial instruments are disclosed in note 45.

 Derivatives are initially recognised at fair value at the date the derivative contracts are entered into and are subsequently re-measured to their fair value at the end of each reporting period.
-The resulting gain or loss is recognised in statement of profit and loss immediately unless the derivative is designated and effective as a hedging instrument, in which event the timing of the recognition in the statement of
+The resulting gain or loss is recognised in statement of profit and loss immediately unless the derivative is designated and effective as a hedging instrument, in which event the timing of the recognition in the statement of profit and loss depends on the nature of the hedging relationship and the nature of the hedged item.

 3.27 Segment reporting

 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
 The Company has mainly two operating/reportable segments: Packaging Products segment and Investment Property segment.
-In identifying these operating segments, management generally follows the Company's service lines representing its main products and services.
+In identifying these operating segments, management generally follows the company's service lines representing its main products and services.
 Each of these operating segments is managed separately as each requires different technologies, marketing approaches and other resources.

 All inter-segment transfers are carried out at arm's length prices based on prices charged to unrelated customers in standalone sales of identical goods or services.